What you can build in the City of San Diego

 On San Diego single-family residential lots, you may build one ADU (either attached or detached) and one Junior ADU (created from existing space in the primary residence, JADUs have an owner occupancy requirement).

-In the City of San Diego, you can also build one more income-restricted affordable ADU, and another bonus ADU (at market rates), so long as everything conforms to the underlying zoning requirements on lot coverage.
+In the City of San Diego, you can also build one more income-restricted affordable ADU, and another bonus ADU (at market rates), so long as everything conforms to the underlying zoning requirements on lot coverage using the affordable ADU bonus program.

-So you could have a total of 4 ADUs (one ADU, one JADU, one affordable ADU, one bonus market rate ADU).
-In transit priority areas, you may be able to build even more – learn more about the City of San Diego’s affordable ADU bonus program.
+So you could have a total of 5 ADUs (one detached ADU, one single-family converted ADU, one JADU, one affordable ADU, one bonus market rate ADU).
+In transit priority areas, you may be able to build even more.
+However, as of August 2025 parts of the program were rolled back.
+Though still subject to mayoral approval, this will include limiting the number of permitted ADUs & JADUs on a single family lot based on lot area as follows:

 How many ADUs does San Diego allow for multifamily properties?